-WD Black SN750 NVMe SSD
+WD_BLACK SN750 NVMe SSD

-This NVMe SSD has a very high random read speed of 412.5MB/s.
+This NVMe SSD has a very high random read speed of 412.5 MB/s.
 This gives it the capability to make games load before you can even get the chance to chug your soft drink.
-Also, considering that this is currently one of the cheapest NVMe SSDs to date, it’s an easy recommendation for anyone.
-Especially gamers that are looking for a new SSD, no matter their budget.
+Also, considering that this is currently one of the cheapest NVMe SSDs to date, it’s an easy recommendation for anyone but especially for gamers with a flexible budget.

 Intel Optane SSD 905P

-In addition, users who need endurance on their drives will find the 905P to be an SSD that’s the best thing since sliced bread.
-With an endurance rating of well past 17 petabytes at 960GB capacity, you’re guaranteed to upgrade it years before it’s even exhausted its own use.
+In addition, users who need endurance on their drives will find the 905P to be the best thing since sliced bread.
+With an endurance rating of well past 17 petabytes at 960 GB capacity, you’re guaranteed to upgrade it years before it’s even exhausted its own use.

-Crucial P1 1TB NVMe
+Crucial P1 1 TB NVMe

-The 1TB 860 Evo is in the sweet spot for both price and performance.
+The 1 TB 860 EVO is in the sweet spot for both price and performance.
 And due to this, the models with bigger storage space are also worth a look or two.
 This is in addition to how they’re relatively cheap and dropping prices as months go by.

-Samsung 860 QVO 2TB SATA
+Samsung 860 QVO 2 TB SATA

 The 860 QVO is a great choice for those that need to store big chunks of sensitive data, but the price tag might make it a difficult-to-swallow prospect.

-Best SSD for Gaming: 4TB SSD Models
+Best SSD for Gaming: 4 TB Models

-Samsung PM983 Series 3.84TB SSD
+Samsung PM983 Series 3.84 TB SSD

-The Samsung PM983 Series SSD uses a PCI Express 3.0 x4 interface, but doesn’t include NAND flash memory.
-In addition to the already mentioned slightly less memory of 3.84 TB compared to the 4TB of the Sabrent Rocket (which we’ll discuss below).
-It can reach speeds of 3GB/s when used for sequential reads with 1.4GB/s when used for sequential writes.
-This is all in addition to 480K iOPS and 42K iOPS of random read speed and random write speed respectively.
+The Samsung PM983 Series SSD uses a PCI Express 3.0 x4 interface but doesn’t include NAND flash memory.
+In addition, it has a slightly less memory of 3.84 TB compared with the 4 TB of the Sabrent Rocket (which we’ll discuss below).
+It can reach speeds of 3 GB/s when used for sequential reads and 1.4 GB/s when used for sequential writes.
+This is all in addition to 480K IOPS and 42K IOPS of random read speed and random write speed respectively.

-The Sabrent 4TB Rocket is a high-performance M.2 SSD drive that’s based on the 3D NAND flash memory, and utilizes a PCIe 3.1 x4 interface.
-It can reach very high speeds of around 3.45GB/s reading speed and 3GB/s writing speed – alongside 580,000 iOPS 4KB and 650,000 iOPS 4KB random read and random write speeds respectively.
+The Sabrent 4 TB Rocket is a high-performance M.2 SSD that’s based on the 3D NAND flash memory and utilizes a PCIe 3.1 x4 interface.
+It can reach around 3.45 GB/s reading speed and 3 GB/s writing speed – alongside 580,000 IOPS 4KB and 650,000 IOPS 4KB random read and random write speeds respectively.
 It’s a great SSD for those with the money to spare and you won’t regret buying it.